DeadlyK1tten/arena_log_parser/RunningThePackage.md

 The first thing is that you need a fairly up to date Python installation. https://www.python.org/

-If you follow the default steps, you can double-click a Python script (.py) and it runs.
+If you follow the default steps, you should be able to double-click a Python script (.py) and it runs.

+Other ways of running a script
+- On the command line.
+Go to the script directory (where this file is), and then type python scriptname.py (You may need to supply the full path to python.exe)
+- Right-click the script, and select "edit with Idle" (a Python editor that is installed by default.)
+You can run from inside Idle, and see the output.
+- Install a integrated development environment (IDE).
+Although more complex, probably easier to integrate with GitHub.

 ## Get The Code Repository